 Participating students must submit an application and agree to the program requirements if and when the faculty’s project is selected.
-Each student participating in the research program will receive a (approximately) $2800** stipend for 20 hours of research per week.
-Students who participate are not eligible to work on campus during the Summer Scholars Program.
-Luncheons and the Summer Scholars Symposium are not included in this 20 hours per week requirement.
+Each student participating in the research program will receive $2800* provided they complete 20 hours of research each week.
+Students who participate are not eligible to work elsewhere on campus during the Summer Scholars Program.

 * Please note: stipend amounts are subject to change based on number of projects awarded.